Major U.S. Cellular Carrier Overview - T-Mobile, Verizon and AT&T

 In the USA, the current four major nationwide carriers are:

-- T-Mobile - T-Mobile's coverage increased substantially after their acquisition of Sprint and they are leading the race with long & mid-band 5G.
+- T-Mobile - Now considered the nation's best carrier in terms of speed, in thanks to T-Mobile leading the race with long & mid-band 5G.

-- Verizon - Has the most nationwide LTE coverage, and is usually a top pick for travelers, although frequently congested.
+- Verizon - Has the most nationwide LTE coverage, and has been a long time top pick for travelers, although frequently congested.
 Their fast 5G mid-band coverage is still being actively deployed in 2025.

 - AT&T - Close second to Verizon in terms of LTE coverage but also generally less congested.
 Their 5G long range coverage beats Verizon's and their mid-band 5G is being deployed slower than other carriers as of 2025.